BestTimesToVisit.com Logo

 Ferry from Naples/Sorrento

 This is the primary way to reach Capri, with frequent departures from Naples (Molo Beverello or Porta di Massa) and Sorrento.
-It's the most scenic and practical way to start your island adventure.
+It's efficient and offers stunning views of the Bay of Naples as you approach the island.

 Cost:€20-€30 one-way per person, depending on the company and speed (hydrofoil vs. ferry).